-Our partners at Course Report—a coding bootcamp directory featuring thousands of alumni reviews—recently did an interview with one of our mentors, Rob Slifka, to uncover what our mentor-to-student relationships are like.
+And in addition to relevant data and resources, Course Report also helps users keep up with important coding school news.
+That’s why our partners at Course Report recently did an interview with one of our mentors, Rob Slifka, to uncover what the mentor-to-student relationships at Hackbright are like.

 Rob Slifka is the VP of Engineering at Sharethrough and has been a mentor at Hackbright Academy for 3+ years.
 He became a mentor after having hired a Hackbright graduate and becoming inspired by Hackbright’s mission: to educate and motivate women to #ChangeTheRatio in the tech industry.